|HPS 0410||Einstein for Everyone|

 A note of caution is needed.
 The analogy to pressure waves in air is my analogy.
 It suggests that Einstein somehow imagined a real, point-like particle hiding behind the quantum wave, a picture not so removed from the Bohm hidden variable theory.
 Perhaps Einstein did entertain a picture like this in his earlier speculations.
 However what is quite distinctive about his mature statements of the incompleteness of quantum theory is that they are extremely cautious in describing the reality that may be hidden the statistical wave.
 Einstein remains as uncommitted on the question as he can possibly be.

 Einstein pursued this project for decades, up to his death.
 However, the final results were inconclusive.
 As he dug himself deeper into these investigations, the mainstream of physics turned in other directions.
-While Einstein was struggling to understand how to unify two forces, gravity and electromagnetism, physics had discovered two more fundamental forces, the weak and strong nuclear forces.
+While Einstein was struggling to understand how to unify two forces, gravity and electromagnetism and somehow pick up quantum properties along the way, physics had discovered two more fundamental forces, the weak and strong nuclear forces.
 And while Einstein focussed on the geometrical approach that proved so fruitful in the 1910s, quantum physicists were dealing with a new theory in which the idea of an observer independent reality was becoming elusive.

 Einstein was relentlessly consistent in his principal complaint concerning quantum theory: it could not be a complete theory.
 And he was correspondingly single-minded in the principal argument he used in his efforts to establish this incompleteness.
 The argument depended essentially on a highly non-classical element of quantum theory that Schroedinger in the 1930s called "entanglement."
 (He called it "Verschränkung", in the same paper in which he presented his cat paradox.)